 All questions must be in writing and directed to the procurement officer.
-Questions must be received no later than 2:00 pm prevailing Alaska Time on February 9, 2021.
 The interested party must confirm telephone conversations in writing.

 Two types of questions generally arise.
 One may be answered by directing the questioner to a specific section of the IRFP.
 These questions may be answered over the telephone.
 Other questions may be more complex and may require a written amendment to the IRFP.
 The procurement officer will make that decision.